learning-thing/r3d/README.md

 ### Prerequisites

 To build and use R3D, ensure you have the following dependencies installed:

 - **raylib 5.5 or later**
   The library is included as an optional submodule.
 If **raylib 5.5** is already installed on your system, you can use R3D without cloning the submodule.
-  🔹 *Note:* It is recommended to use **raylib 5.6-dev** ([commit c647d337](c647d337034585251d3d76d32093ac88a4c4ab82)), as it includes a fix for a default issue affecting normal maps.
+  🔹 *Note:* It is recommended to use **raylib 5.6-dev** ([commit c647d337](https://github.com/raysan5/raylib/commit/c647d337034585251d3d76d32093ac88a4c4ab82)), as it includes a fix for an issue affecting the default normal maps.

 - **Python (>= 3.6)**
   Required for shader minification, which integrates optimized shaders into the library's binary.

 - **C Compiler**
   A compiler supporting C99 or later is necessary for building the project.

 - **CMake**
   Used to configure and build the library.

----

 ### Compatibility